-How To Assist A Fallen Person To Self-Transfer Off The Floor Using Chairs; A Step-By-Step Guide
+How To Lift A Fallen Person Off The Floor Without Specialist Lifting Equipment; A Step-By-Step Guide

-In this guide, we will take you through the process of assisting a fallen person off the floor safely, using solid furniture such as dining chairs.
+In this guide, we will take you through the process of assisting a fallen person off the floor safely.
+Instead of using specialist lifting equipment such as the Raizer Lifting Chairs, we will be using solid furniture such as dining chairs.
 Whilst we are using chairs for this transfer, any other suitable furniture can be used, such as a low bed.

-It’s recommended that two people are present to assist someone off the floor when using this method.
+It’s recommended that at least two people are present to assist someone off the floor when assisting someone off the floor without specialist equipment.

 If you would prefer to watch a video showing this process, the below video is for you!